Franciscan Church, Bratislava: Interior

 The main altar is flanked by statues of Saint Stephan and Saint Emeric.
 It is a bricked pillared construction, dating 1720–1730, above which stands a glass painting from the end of the 19th century, representing the Annunciation.

-Two of the side altars are dedicated to the saints Francis of Assisi and Anthony of Padua; both date from 1720–1730.
+Two of the side altars are dedicated to the saints Francis of Assisi and Anthony of Padua; both date from 1720 to 1730.
 The other side altars are dedicated to the Nativity and Our Lady of Sorrows.
 Leaning against the choir, one can see the altars of Saint Anne and Saint Barbara (both from about 1750).

 The rococo pulpit dates from 1756. it is decorated with reliefs representing St. Francis receiving the stigmata, Saint Francis talking to the birds and Moses enforcing discipline to the Hebrews.

 The rood loft, built in 1670, with the organ is supported by Tuscan pillars.

-Saint Reparat relic
+Saint Reparat's relic

-The church contains a rare relic; the torso of Saint Reparat, deacon and Christian martyr from the 4th century.
-The relic is inside a purpose-built reliquary (shrine).
+The church contains a relic, namely the torso of Saint Reparat, a deacon and Christian martyr from the 4th century.
+The relic is situated inside a purpose-built reliquary (shrine).

-Saint Reparat (Reparát) worked as a deacon in the city of Nola near Neapoli, Italy.
+Saint Reparat (Reparát) worked as a deacon in the city of Nola, near Neapoli, Italy.
 He died in 353, having his tongue cut out and his right hand cut off.
-He was buried in Rome at the cemetery of Saint Lawrence until 1769 when he was dug out at the request of Eugen Kósa and moved to Bratislava.
+He was buried in Rome at the cemetery of Saint Lawrence until 1769, when his body was dug out at the request of Eugen Kósa and moved to Bratislava.
 Today, Saint Reparat is the patron of those wanting to change their life for the better.
 In the past, he was also common visiting place of students of Bratislava.